tolkadot/library/README.md

 Alternatively, you could add the snippets directly to your theme or child theme's `functions.php` file.

+## How to use the custom templates

+Customizations shown in the [custom templates](https://github.com/Charitable/library/tree/master/custom-templates/) folder should be added using your theme or child theme.
+The templates cannot be added using the Code Snippets plugin or a custom plugin.

+Each snippet shows where the tempalte should be saved in your template's folder.

 ## Contributing a snippet

 We welcome and encourage everyone to submit their code snippets.
 If you would like to submit your snippet, please [fork the repository](https://github.com/Charitable/library/fork) and then [create a pull request](https://github.com/Charitable/library/compare/).